bytecodealliance/rfcs/accepted/isle-extended-patterns.md

 1. We add the notion of "pure" external constructors, and the ability to determine whether an expression is pure.

-2. We add `given` clauses to the `ast` data structures, and extend the parser to parse them.
+2. We add `if-let` clauses to the `ast` data structures, and extend the parser to parse them.
 This should almost entirely be able to reuse parsers for patterns and expressions.

-3. We add `given` causes to the `sema` data structures, and extend the semantic analysis and typechecking to translate them.
+3. We add `if-let` causes to the `sema` data structures, and extend the semantic analysis and typechecking to translate them.
 This should mostly be able to reuse the translation code for patterns and expressions.
-Typechecking is somewhat less constrained than for a toplevel rule, because we don't have a `decl` to start with; but we can typecheck the expression of each `given` first, requiring the toplevel to be a form whose type we know, and then typecheck the pattern given that known type context.
+Typechecking is somewhat less constrained than for a toplevel rule, because we don't have a `decl` to start with; but we can typecheck the expression of each `if-let` first, requiring the toplevel to be a form whose type we know, and then typecheck the pattern given that known type context.

-4. We lower `given` to IR in the `lower` pass, similarly to how we lower patterns now.
-Because `PatternInst` already has an `Expr` arm (to handle in-arguments), we can lower all of the `given` expression and pattern into the LHS of the IR.
-This is as we should expect, because the `given`s are fallible and thus part of the match phase.
+4. We lower `if-let` to IR in the `lower` pass, similarly to how we lower patterns now.
+Because `PatternInst` already has an `Expr` arm (to handle in-arguments), we can lower all of the `if-let` expression and pattern into the LHS of the IR.
+This is as we should expect, because the `if-let`s are fallible and thus part of the match phase.

 5. That's it!
-From IR onward, everything should work without changes: the IR is already a linear sequence of match operations, and so appending some `given` bodies to that sequence should be perfectly natural.
+From IR onward, everything should work without changes: the IR is already a linear sequence of match operations, and so appending some `if-let` bodies to that sequence should be perfectly natural.

-6. At some later point, if we have moved all uses of argument polarity to `given` clauses with pure constructors instead, we can remove argument polarity, significantly simplifying some parts of the ISLE compiler.
+6. At some later point, if we have moved all uses of argument polarity to `if-let` clauses with pure constructors instead, we can remove argument polarity, significantly simplifying some parts of the ISLE compiler.
 But we need not do this yet, or with any urgency;
    remaining backward-compatible now is no problem and a gradual